-The Council's complaints procedure is available to any person who wishes to make a suggestion or complaint about the service.
+The Council's complaints procedure is available to any person who wishes to suggest or complain about the service.
 Number of complaints are reported as part of the administration KPI monitoring quarterly to Pensions Committee.

-There is also a two stage statutory Independent Dispute Resolution Procedure (IDRP) within the LGPS regulations.
+There is also a two-stage statutory Independent Dispute Resolution Procedure (IDRP) within the LGPS regulations.
 Details of this procedure are available on the Pensions web pages at www.hillingdon.gov.uk or on request.
 An application at stage one of the process is to the Chief Accountant, London Borough of Hillingdon.